-We have reviewed the accompanying consolidated balance sheet of King's Town Bank Co., Ltd. and its subsidiaries as of March 31, 2019 and 2018, and the related consolidated income statement, consolidated statement of changes in shareholders equity, consolidated statement of cash flows, and Note of the consolidated financial statements (including significant accounting policies) for the three-month then ended.
-The compilation of fairly presented financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Public Banks, the Regulations Governing the Preparation of the Financial Supervisory Commission (FSC) is the responsibility of the management.
+We have reviewed the accompanying consolidated balance sheet of King's Town Bank Co., Ltd. and its subsidiaries as of September 30, 2019 and 2018, and the related consolidated income statement as of July 1 to September 30, 2019 and 2018, January 1 to September 30, 2019 and 2018, and the consolidated statement of changes in shareholders equity, consolidated statement of cash flows, and Note of the consolidated financial statements (including significant accounting policies) for January 1 to September 30, 2019 and 2018.
+The compilation of fairly presented financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Public Banks, the Regulations Governing the Preparation of the recognition of the Financial Supervisory Commission (FSC) is the responsibility of the management.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.